iftykhar/design-system/README.md

 ---

-## ## Storybook Preview
+## Storybook Preview
-Link directly to your deployed Storybook, so reviewers can interact with components live :contentReference[oaicite:13]{index=13}.
+Link directly to your deployed Storybook, so reviewers can interact with components live.

 ```markdown
 ## Storybook Preview